Basics of Gaussian Splats

 Two of the most popular apps right now are:

 Both can generate either a traditional 3D model or a Gaussian Splat.
 For Polycam you’ll want to export a Splat PLY file and for Luma Labs AI you will want to download the Gaussian Splat File.
 Pay attention to the options because there are many export options and the wrong one will lead to errors when importing into a splat editor.
-Below is a look at the export options from Polycam.
+The image to the right is a look at the export options from Polycam.

 The next set of export options is from Luma Labs AI.